maxbaeumle/SwiftyHawk/README.md

 #### How to contribute?

-Please open an issue on what's the thing you'll be working on and PR once done!
+There're open issues for the missing parts of Hawk, you can start with that..
+PRs are welcome!

-Optionally, clone `https://github.com/hueniverse/hawk` for specs (or you can read it from github directly)..
+As a reference, clone `https://github.com/hueniverse/hawk` for specs (or you can read it from github directly)..

 ## Author